mb0/xelf-go/doc/field_refs.md

 optional field and clearly marks the pk field as non-optional in a way.
 This would keep the obj field specific flag out of the general type data structure and its bitset.

-We want that publicly visible references can be resolved by the program env.
-That usually includes the types used by builtins, mods and arg value.
+We want publicly visible references to be resolvable by the program env.
+That usually includes the types used by builtins, mods and arg values.
 That also means we only want to keep references that point to or into named types or field refs.
 To restrict resolved type names we can check if the resolving env is prog or beyond, and otherwise attempt a second resolution using the program env.

  * limit names to program env, lookup check resolved sym env for prog or beyond